zwangzw-zw/speedtest-china/README.md

 ## Output

 The tool will output the name of the server being tested, along with the download and upload speeds in Mbps.
-If the `speedtest` command fails for a server, the tool will print an error message in red.
-The output will also include colored text to indicate the sponsor being tested and the name of the server being tested.

 ## Disclaimer